thalassaedu/iot-hdro/README.md

         - Create service - it is using node IP.
     - Mysql connection:
         - Use node IP : 192.168.2.177 over port 30036 - database mysql - user root/Abcd1234

+## Running sessoin on background:
+    115096.mysession
+    - screen -S mysession
+    - Press Ctrl+A, then D. This will detach the session and keep your script running in the background.

+        Disconnect from SSH:

+        Simply log out or close the terminal.